berik99/datepicker/README.md

 ## Getting Started

 #### Installation
-Download the latest <a href="https://github.com/berik99/datepicker/releases/">release</a> and reference in your project datepicker.min.js and datepicker.min.css or use one of the boilerplate inside the dist folder.
+Download the latest <a href="https://github.com/berik99/datepicker/releases/">release</a>, inside the dist folder there are javascript (datepicker.min.js) and css (datepicker.min.css) files to reference  in your project.
+There also four boilerplate for valilla html, bootstrap 3, 4 and 5;

 #### Build
-If you want to build your version download the source code you need NodeJS and NPM. if you don't have them, you can download from <a href="https://nodejs.org/en/">NodeJS official page</a>.
+To build  from source code you need NodeJS and NPM. if you don't have them, you can download them from <a href="https://nodejs.org/en/">NodeJS official page</a>.
 Now open a terminal, move into project root and type `npm install` to download the necessary packages.
-Then type `npm run build` to transpile javascript code into IE10-compatible with <a href="https://babeljs.io/">babelJS</a>.
+Then type `npm run build` to transpile javascript code with <a href="https://babeljs.io/">babelJS</a>.
 Afther that, the use of a minifier is recommended, but not strictly necessary.
 If you are using vscode you can use <a href="https://marketplace.visualstudio.com/items?itemName=olback.es6-css-minify">this</a> minifier extension.